Jane Sissmore: MI5 – clerk and officer

 Krivitsky's disclosures might have made it possible to work out that both Donald Maclean and Kim Philby were Soviet agents but this opportunity was missed.
 Andrew argues that the clues were too slight to have been usable.
 Chapman Pincher considers (Note: Chapman Pincher's account of the history of MI5 and SIS differs from those written with official involvement, including Christopher Andrew's.
 Pincher (an investigative journalist specialising in intelligence) claims the book written by Andrew (a Cambridge University professor of history, also specialising in intelligence) deliberately omits important material.
 On the other hand, Andrew has reviewed documents unavailable to Pincher.
 Generally, this article follows Andrew's account and cites him.
 Where the claims are irreconcilable this article gives an inline citation to Pincher alone.
 A major difference is Pincher's claim that Hollis was a "mole" and that official information about him has been obfuscated to support denial.
 Informed commentators differ in how much to believe of Pincher's claims.) that Archer and Hollis were at fault but largely absolves Archer because she was almost immediately moved to completely different work.
 Hollis then filled her old post.
 Archer's debriefing completely transformed the understanding of the top echelons of MI5 about current Soviet espionage activity in Britain – they now realised it was extensive whereas only a year earlier it had wrongly been thought non-existent.
 In January 1941 one such Soviet agent Anthony Blunt, who was working within MI5, passed Archer's entire report to his Soviet controller.

 In October 1940, MI5 moved offices from unlikely temporary premises at Wormwood Scrubs Prison to the even less likely Blenheim Palace.
 At a top-level meeting at that venue in November Archer criticised Brigadier Harker, recently appointed acting director of MI5, for incompetence.
 Harker, who had previously been her head of division, then dismissed her.
 Concerning this Guy Liddell, director of counter-espionage, wrote of Harker "but for his incompetence, the situation would never have arisen" but he also thought that Archer had "unfortunately gone too far".
 Shortly afterwards David Petrie was appointed as the next director general and Harker was made his deputy – indeed Andrew's view is that Harker's dismissal of Archer probably contributed to Harker being put out to grass.
 (Note: Andrew concludes Harker was "not up to the job".)
-For the rest of the war MI5 employed no other women as officers although several did work at this level of seniority.
+For the rest of the war MI5 employed no other women as officers although several did work at this level of seniority but without formal recognition.